Love Is the Answer (album): Commercial performance

-Conscious of the good news (and the unparalleled record achieved), Streisand immediately posted a "letter" on her official website:I was just told that Love Is the Answer came out at Number One, and I want to share that honor with all of you.. my fans, my friends.. who have made that possible.
+On learning of the success, Streisand immediately posted a "letter" on her official website:I was just told that Love Is the Answer came out at Number One, and I want to share that honor with all of you.. my fans, my friends.. who have made that possible.
 I want to share it as well with Diana Krall and Tommy LiPuma and everyone who worked on the album... with Jay Landers and especially my manager Marty Erlichman and my team at Columbia Records.
 You'd think that getting the news that you've been Number One in five consecutive decades would make you feel old, but this makes me feel young.
 Thank you all.

-In the UK, the album initially landed at #4, with sales of 30,000 copies.
-The ensuing media coverage of Streisand’s U.S. chart placement helped bolster UK sales, and during its second week of release, Love Is the Answer managed to climb to the #1 spot, even surpassing Madonna's Celebration album in sales.
+In the UK, the album initially landed at number four, with sales of 30,000 copies.
+The ensuing media coverage of Streisand’s U.S. chart placement helped bolster UK sales, and during its second week of release, Love Is the Answer managed to climb to the number one spot, surpassing Madonna's Celebration album in sales.
 Immediately, Streisand sent another note to her fans through her website:When the album went to #1 in the States I was surprised and thrilled.
 To have the same thing happen on "the other side of the pond" is just as exciting.
 I've always loved spending time in the UK and it's so gratifying to learn how this album has been embraced.
 With all my appreciation and thanks!
 Barbra.

-Achieving the top position in both countries, Love Is the Answer is only the fourth Barbra Streisand record to be #1 in both the U.S. and the UK, and the first to do so since 1980's Guilty.
+Achieving the top position in both countries, Love Is the Answer is only the fourth Barbra Streisand record to be number one in both the U.S. and the UK, and the first to do so since 1980's Guilty.

-In Canada, the album debuted at #2 with sales of 13,000 copies (only 1,000 copies behind Madonna's album Celebration).
-In Spain, Streisand achieved her second top 10 album, landing at #1 with the 1980 multi-platinum Guilty album, and at #6 with Love Is the Answer.
+In Canada, the album debuted at number two with sales of 13,000 copies (only 1,000 copies behind Madonna's album Celebration).
+In Spain, Streisand achieved her second top 10 album, landing at number one with the 1980 multi-platinum Guilty album, and at number six with Love Is the Answer.

 Accolades

 On 2 December 2010, the 53rd Grammy Awards nominations were announced, and the album was nominated for Best Traditional Pop Vocal Album.
-This was Barbra's 57th Grammy nomination in her career.
+This was Streisand's 57th Grammy nomination in her career.